Boating in Canada Honour Roll

 2016: Jayson Ambrose to Paddle the Great Loop

-Jayson Ambrose plans to paddle a kayak around the Great Loop - 8,000 to 12,000 km and would take up to 15 months.
+Jayson Ambrose plans to paddle a kayak around the Great Loop - 8,000 to 12,000 km in up to 15 months.
 Jayson started October 1, 2016 from Mobile, Alabama but had to return to Canada in mid-November.
 He plans to restart in spring 2017.